loomchild/advanced-color-management-vuetify/README.md

-# change-vuetify-font
+# advanced-color-management-vuetify

-> A project demonstrating how to change fonts in Vuetify.js with Nuxt.js
+> A project demonstrating how to manage colors in Vuetify.js and Nuxt.js

 ## Build Setup